 NC Veterinary Technician State Exam

-- One must have graduated from an American Veterinary Medical Association Committee on Veterinary Technician Education and Activities (AVMA CVTEA) accredited program and have a passing score on the VTNE to be eligible to sit for the NC Veterinary Technician State Examination.
+- One must have graduated from an American Veterinary Medical Association Committee on Veterinary Technician Education and Activities (AVMA CVTEA) accredited program.

 CANADIAN RECOGNITION: As of June 2006, the AVMA approved a recommendation that veterinary technician credentialing entities in the US recognize graduates of Canadian Veterinary Medical Association (CVMA) accredited veterinary technology programs as eligible for credentialing.
 In turn, the CVMA recommends that Canadian provincial licensing bodies recognize graduates of AVMA accredited veterinary technology programs as being eligible for licensure.
 As always, eligibility for licensure/registration/certification of veterinary technicians is the purview of each state and provincial credentialing agency.

 - One must have a passing score on the VTNE.

 - One is NOT eligible to take the exam until their application is complete, which includes receiving all required documents.
 NEW GRADS: You are NOT eligible to take the exam before graduation.

 - LICENSING INFORMATION FOR ACTIVE MILITARY (and their spouses) Application refund available if eligible, please send copy of proof of Active Status to Janice@ncvmb.org after your Exam application has been submitted.

 - One does NOT need to be a resident of North Carolina to apply/hold a vet tech registration.